Azure-Samples/virtual-node-autoscale/README.md

 ## Install Prometheus Operator

-We will use the Prometheus Operator to create the Prometheus cluster and to create the relevant configuration to monitor our app.
+We will use the [Prometheus Operator](https://coreos.com/operators/prometheus/docs/latest/user-guides/getting-started.html) to create the Prometheus cluster and to create the relevant configuration to monitor our app.
 So first, install the operator:

 ```bash
 kubectl apply -f https://raw.githubusercontent.com/coreos/prometheus-operator/master/bundle.yaml
 ```

 This will create a number of CRDs, Service Accounts and RBAC things.
 Once it's finished, you'll have the Prometheus Operator, but not a Prometheus instance.
-You'll need to create one of those next.
+We will create one of those next.

 ## Create a Prometheus instance